sobhanblr/Assignment-12.4/README.md

 ListView used and set the Adapter to listView.
 Made that adapter custom by extending BaseAdapter class.
 This adapter is fetching information from Person class and listing the information.

-EADME, Screenshots of output in geneymotion, Apk file and Source Code is uploaded in git repository
+README, Screenshots of output in geneymotion, Apk file and Source Code is uploaded in git repository